What is the contribution of gravitational infall on the mass assembly of star-forming clouds? A case study in a numerical simulation of the interstellar medium: Discussion

 \subsection{Additional sources of turbulence}

 In the simulation, turbulence is self-consistently driven by stellar feedback, particularly supernovae.
 This is in line with the finding that feedback is the main source of turbulence in Milky Way–like galaxies \citep{bacchiniEvidenceSupernovaFeedback2020}.
-However, this is likely not the case in denser, more gas-rich environments, where turbulence generated by galactic-scale motions is thought to contribute significantly to driving turbulence at the kiloparsec scale \citep{klessenAccretiondrivenTurbulenceUniversal2010,brucyLargescaleTurbulentDriving2020,ejdetjarnGiantClumpsClouds2022}.
+However, this is likely not the case in denser, more gas-rich environments, where turbulence generated by galactic-scale motions is thought to contribute significantly to driving turbulence at the kiloparsec scale \citep{klessenAccretiondrivenTurbulenceUniversal2010,krumholzTurbulenceInterstellarMedium2016,krumholzUnifiedModelGalactic2018,brucyLargescaleTurbulentDriving2020,ejdetjarnGiantClumpsClouds2022}.
 One might think that an increase in turbulence strength would reduce the role of gravity.
-However, turbulence is known to also produce large density contrasts, which can trigger gravitational collapse \cite[e.g.,][]{maclowControlStarFormation2004}.
-Ultimately, the same experiment could be conducted in a box with additional external large-scale driven turbulence (like in \citealt{brucyLargescaleTurbulentDriving2023}), but this is beyond the scope of the present paper.
+However, turbulence is known to also produce large density contrasts, which can trigger gravitational collapse \cite[e.g.,][]{maclowControlStarFormation2004}, and this is especially true when the driving source of turbulence excites compressive modes \citep[e.g.,][]{federrathComparingStatisticsInterstellar2010,menonCompressiveNatureTurbulence2021,brucyLargescaleTurbulentDriving2023}.
+Ultimately, the same experiment could be conducted in a similar ISM box with additional external large-scale driven turbulence (like the one used in \citealt{brucyLargescaleTurbulentDriving2023}), but this is beyond the scope of the present paper.